Triangulum Galaxy: Location – distance – motion

-Estimates of the distance from the Milky Way to the Triangulum Galaxy range from 2380 to 3070 e3ly (or 2.38 to 3.07 Mly), with most estimates since the year 2000 lying in the middle portion of this range, making it slightly more distant than the Andromeda Galaxy (at 2,540,000 light-years).
-At least three techniques have been used to measure distances to M 33.
-Using the Cepheid variable method, an estimate of 2770 ± 130 e3ly was achieved in 2004.
-In the same year, the tip of the red-giant branch (TRGB) method was used to derive a distance estimate of 2590 ± 80 e3ly.
-The Triangulum Galaxy is around 750,000 light years from the Andromeda Galaxy.
+Estimates of the distance from the Milky Way to the Triangulum Galaxy vary depending on the measurement technique.
+The average of 102 distance estimates published since 1987 gives a distance modulus of 24.69, or 0.883 Mpc (2.878 Mly).
+In general, measurements range from 2.380 to 3.070 e6ly (or 2.38 to 3.07 Mly), with most estimates since the year 2000 lying in the middle portion of this range.
+This makes the Triangulum Galaxy slightly more distant than the Andromeda Galaxy (at 2.54 Mly).
+The Triangulum Galaxy is around 0.75 Mly from the Andromeda Galaxy.

+Using the Cepheid variable method, an estimate of 2.770 ± 0.130 e6ly was achieved in 2004.
+In the same year, the tip of the red-giant branch (TRGB) method was used to derive a distance estimate of 2.590 ± 0.080 e6ly.
 In 2006, a group of astronomers announced the discovery of an eclipsing binary star in the Triangulum Galaxy.
 By studying the eclipses of the stars, astronomers were able to measure their sizes.
 Knowing the sizes and temperatures of the stars, they were able to measure the absolute magnitude of the stars.
 When the visual and absolute magnitudes are known, the distance to the star can be measured.
-The stars lie at the distance of 3070 ± 240 e3ly.
-The average of 102 distance estimates published since 1987 gives a distance modulus of 24.69, or .883 Mpc (2,878,000 light-years).
+The stars lie at the distance of 3.070 ± 0.240 e6ly.
+Measurements of blue supergiants in 2009 indicated a distance of 940 kpc (3.2 Mly) In 2023, the distance to M33 was measured to be 840 ± 11 kpc using Cepheid photometry.

 The Triangulum Galaxy is a source of H_{2}O maser emission.
 In 2005, using observations of two water masers on opposite sides of Triangulum via the VLBA, researchers were for the first time able to estimate the angular rotation and proper motion of Triangulum.
-A velocity of 190 ± 60 km/s relative to the Milky Way was computed, which means Triangulum is moving towards Andromeda Galaxy and suggesting it may be a satellite of the larger galaxy (depending on their relative distances and margins of error).
+A velocity of 190 ± 60 km/s relative to the Milky Way was computed, which means the Triangulum Galaxy is moving toward the Andromeda Galaxy and suggesting it may be a satellite of the larger galaxy (depending on their relative distances and margins of error).

 In 2004, evidence was announced of a clumpy stream of hydrogen gas linking the Andromeda Galaxy with Triangulum, suggesting that the two may have tidally interacted in the past.
 This discovery was confirmed in 2011.
 A distance of less than 300 kiloparsecs between the two supports this hypothesis.

 The Pisces Dwarf (LGS 3), one of the small Local Group member galaxies, is located 2022 e3ly from the Sun.
 It is 20° from the Andromeda Galaxy and 11° from Triangulum.
 As LGS 3 lies at a distance of 913 e3ly from both galaxies, it could be a satellite galaxy of either Andromeda or Triangulum.
 LGS 3 has a core radius of 483 ly and 26 million solar masses.

 Pisces VII/Triangulum (Tri) III may be another satellite of Triangulum.